 Mahakaleshwar Temple is one of the most famous temples in Udaipur, which attracts tourists and devotees throughout the year. this temple is dedicated to Lord Shiva.
 Situated near the Fateh Sagar Lake, this 900-year-old temple houses an idol of Lord Shiva which is carved out of a huge black limestone.
 Rudrabhishek Aarti is a special attraction here.
 The temple complex has several small shrines dedicated to various deities of the Hindu gods.

-How To Reach: The temple is located on Rani Road in the Ambamata area of Udaipur, easily accessible by buses, private cabs and auto-rickshaws.
+How To Reach: The temple is located on Rani Road in the Ambamata area of Udaipur, easily accessible by buses, private cabs, and auto-rickshaws.
+There are numerous Shopping Places in Udaipur, that must be visited to explore the local market.

 7. Neemuch Mata Temple